Which of the following is an example of managerial accounting? | Study Prep in Pearson+

 1

-Understand the distinction between financial accounting and managerial accounting.
-Financial accounting focuses on preparing reports for external stakeholders, such as investors and regulatory bodies, while managerial accounting is concerned with providing information for internal decision-making purposes.
+Step 1: Understand the distinction between managerial accounting and financial accounting.
+Managerial accounting focuses on providing information for internal decision-making, while financial accounting is aimed at external stakeholders like investors and regulators.

-Filing annual tax returns with the IRS is a tax-related activity, which is not directly part of managerial accounting but rather falls under tax accounting.
+Step 3: Consider the option of publishing financial statements for external investors.
+This is also a financial accounting activity because it involves external stakeholders.

-Preparing a budget report for internal management use is an example of managerial accounting because it involves creating reports that help managers make decisions within the organization.
+Step 4: Evaluate the option of preparing a budget report for internal use by company management.
+This is a clear example of managerial accounting, as it involves internal decision-making and planning.

-Conclude that managerial accounting focuses on internal processes, such as budgeting, forecasting, and performance evaluation, which are designed to assist management in planning and controlling operations.
+Step 5: Conclude that managerial accounting is characterized by activities like preparing budgets, forecasts, and performance reports for internal use, which help management make informed decisions.

 Watch next